 Somehow one suspects that Ron’s and perhaps other Weasleys’ wands are probably made from French willow.
 Or possibly water willow.
 Lily Evans’s wand was also stated as having been of willow.

-According to Greenaway; holly symbolizes Foresight.
+According to Greenaway; holly symbolises Foresight.
 And although oak leaves are for Bravery the oak tree is Hospitality.
 White oak is Independence.
-Live oak is Liberty which somehow seems appropriate in that Hagrid’s wand has been long broken.
-Even though he has finally been absolved from all blame in the matter of Myrtle’s death, he seems not to have been permitted to acquire a new wand and live openly as a wizard.
+Live oak is Liberty which somehow seems appropriate in that Hagrid’s wand had “officially” been long broken.
+Even though he was finally absolved from all blame in the matter of Myrtle’s death, he seems not to have been permitted to acquire a new wand and live openly as a wizard.